 The Executive Director oversees the general operations of the transit system in accordance with the policy direction prescribed by the Board of Directors.
-During the 2018 fiscal year a Director of Planning and Marketing, Director of Finance, Manager of Customer Service and Contract Oversight, Senior Transit Planner, Senior Fleet & Technology Management Specialist, Paratransit Planner, Senior Grants and Management Specialist, Marketing & Communications Specialist, Administrative Assistant, Accounting Analyst, Customer Service Supervisor and two Customer Service Representatives supported the Executive Director.
+During the 2019 fiscal year a Director of Planning and Marketing, Director of Finance, Manager of Customer Service and Contract Oversight, Senior Transit Planner, Senior Fleet & Technology Management Specialist, Paratransit Planner, Senior Grants and Management Specialist, Marketing & Communications Specialist, Executive Assistant, Accounting Analyst, Customer Service Supervisor, two Customer Service Representatives and five interns supported the Executive Director.